chembience/chembience/README.rst

-At its current development stage, Chembience supports three base types of application (*App*) containers: (1) a `Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_-based *App* container which is specifically suited for the development of web-based `Python <https://www.python.org/>`_/ applications, (2) a Python shell-based *App* container which allows for the execution of script-based python applications, and (3), a `Jupyter <https://www.jupyter.org/>`_-based *App* container which let you run Jupyter notebooks (currently only a Python kernel is supported).
+At its current development stage, Chembience supports three base types of application (*App*) containers: (1) a `Django <https://www.djangoproject.com/>`_/`Django REST framework <https://www.django-rest-framework.org/>`_-based *App* container which is specifically suited for the development of web-based `Python <https://www.python.org/>`_ applications, (2) a Python shell-based *App* container which allows for the execution of script-based python applications, and (3), a `Jupyter <https://www.jupyter.org/>`_-based *App* container which let you run Jupyter notebooks (currently only a Python kernel is supported).

 All *App* container types have pre-configured access to a `Postgres <https://www.postgresql.org/>`_ databases system running in a separate Docker container (*Database*) on the same Docker virtual network (*Chembience Sphere*).
 All containers have the `RDKit <http://www.rdkit.org/>`_  toolkit readily installed (either as Python module or Postgres extension).
 Both the Django and the Jupyter *App* containers provide a `Nginx <https://www.nginx.com>`_-based web server instance running locally at their respective containers (the Django installation is linked by uswgi to its local Nginx server, while the Jupyter installation is just connecting by a web socket).

 Creation and deployment of all Chembience-based containers and services is orchestrated by `docker-compose <https://docs.docker.com/compose/>`_.
-Any Docker images required for starting up a Chembience container are either available from `Docker hub <https://docs.docker.com/docker-hub/>`_
-(either as official package releases, third-party images, or pre-built images at the Chembience repository), or can be build locally on the user's host machine by running a Docker (docker-compose) build.
+Any Docker images required for starting up a Chembience container are either available from `Docker hub <https://docs.docker.com/docker-hub/>`_ (either as official package releases, third-party images, or pre-built images at the `Chembience repository <https://hub.docker.com/u/chembience/>`_), or can be build locally on the user's host machine by running a Docker (docker-compose) build.

 If Chembience is started with docker-compose, a Docker virtual network (*Chembience Sphere*) is created on the Docker host system and all requested *App* containers as well as the *Database* container are brought up.
 Depending on the use case of Chembience, a Nginx-based *Proxy* container configured as a reverse proxy can also be added to the virtual network.
 The *Proxy* allows for easily spinning up additional *App* containers, or updating and removing existing ones, while avoiding interference of web traffic to other running Chembience containers and services.

 If the Nginx instance of the *Proxy* container discovers an existing or new *App* container inside the *Chembience Sphere* network which has a Nginx instance running locally to the container, it automatically looks up the (sub) domain specification of this Nginx instance at the *App* container and makes it available to the outside of the *Chembience Sphere* network.
 This might be either any Web-accessible domain or just localhost for locally running applications.

 Any of the *Chembience App* containers can be easily added, multiplied, removed or reconfigured.
 After initialization of the Chembience base system (see `Quick Start: Base Installation`_ below), any of the *App* directories initially created during first start-up can be moved, renamed, or copied to create multiple, independent and specialized application containers, which can be tracked separately as software projects on their own in VCS software like GIT.
 If further infrastructure containers are needed for a project (e.g. Solr, elasticsearch, or additional Postgres container instances), they can be easily added, too.

 Current release version of the most important packages are: